Anthony E. Wright

 Nancy M. Gomez

-NANCY M. GOMEZ, Organizing Director, joined the Health Access Staff in 2008.
+NANCY M. GOMEZ, Senior Organizer, joined the Health Access Staff in 2008.
 Educated in North and South America, she brings a cross-cultural perspective and twenty years of experience in the social/human service field.
 She has worked for organizations focused on pediatric AIDS, chronic illness, domestic/spousal/child abuse, and affordable housing.
 Most recently she served as the Director of Social Services for a service enriched affordable housing development organization serving hundreds of at-risk families, youth, children, and seniors.

 In 2011 she received La Opinion’s “Mujer Destacada” award for her advocacy in Health Care Reform.
 Nancy also specializes in Spanish media, having made numerous appearances on national and local news programs including radio, television, and print media.